daniestevez/dvb-gse/README.md

 This corresponds to BBFRAMEs carried in a single UDP packet (it will typically be a jumbo packet).
 The following rules need to be followed.

+* The payload of each UDP packet can optionally be begin by a header of up to 64 bytes, which is discarded by this application.
+The header length is set with the `--header-length` argument.
+By default, no header is assumed.

-* Each BBFRAME should be completely contained at the start of a single UDP packet.
+* Each BBFRAME should be completely contained in a single UDP packet.
+The BBFRAME should follow the header immediately.

 * There can be padding or any other data following the BBFRAME in the same UDP packet.